Last updated on

 Do I need to certify/legalise my foreign document before having it translated into German?

 Whether you will need to have your foreign document legalised before it can be translated into German depends on the country where it was issued as well as on the type of document.
 In general, the civil status documents issued in any EU country do not need to be legalised for official use in Germany.
-Whether other types of documents, e.g., diplomas and degrees, from the EU are exempt from legalisation depends on the receiving German authority.
-On the other hand, public documents issued in countries outside of the EU usually must be legalised with a few exceptions when a bilateral treaty or an international convention abolished the need for legalisation.
+Whether other types of documents, e.g., diplomas and degrees from the EU, are exempt from legalisation depends on the receiving German authority.
+On the other hand, public documents issued in countries outside of the EU must be usually legalised with a few exceptions when a bilateral treaty or an international convention abolished the need for legalisation.

 Do German authorities accept a certified translation of documents from abroad?